alexsereno/letters/src/content/blog/xcode-previews.md

 ## Setting up a good Preview Environment

-This is the critical step, #Previews run inside their own little in-memory bubble.
-Everything your view needs has to be in that bubble, and since its in-memory you don't want to load too much in (like 100K SwiftData Models), so you need to set up a lightweight previewEnvironment.
-This is where most people fail, since figuring out what each view (and its children) need creates a ton of complexity for larger apps.
+Previews run inside their own little in-memory bubble.
+Everything your view needs has to be in that bubble.
+Since its in-memory you don't want to load too much in, you need a lightweight sandbox to play in.
+This is where most people fail, since figuring out what each view (and its children) needs creates a ton of complexity for larger apps.

 Thankfully, we can simplify this dramatically by making a few smart choices when we create dependencies.